 Remember you don’t need to teach EVERYTHING included for every lesson.
-Use the different materials to need your students’ needs and differentiate for different learners.
+Use the different materials to need your students’ needs and differentiate for diverse learners.

-Each unit comes with details on how to use and prep each component of the Mindful Math program.
+Each unit details how to use and prep each component of the Mindful Math program.

 Print off each component of the Mindful Math program ahead of time.
-Print, laminate, and cut materials so they are prepped and ready for your lessons.
-Many items will be printed black and white on paper.
-Printing the activities, posters, task cards, and quick checks on white or colored cardstock is encouraged for durability and longevity.
+Print, laminate, and cut materials, so they are prepped and ready for your lessons.
+Many items will be printed in black and white on paper.
+Printing the activities, posters, task cards, and quick checks on white or colored cardstock are encouraged for durability and longevity.

-In each binder, include the lesson plans, black line masters of practice printables and journal prompts, lesson materials in zipper pouches or plastic holders with holes (whichever you prefer).
+In each binder, place the lesson plans, black line masters of practice printables and journal prompts, and lesson materials in zipper pouches or plastic holders with holes (whichever you prefer).

 Use mini folders with sections to organize small items like task cards, mental math cards, and quick checks.